gavrielhan/converge-task/README.md

 ---

-# 📈 5.
-Final Comparison
+# 📈 6.
+Final Comparison & Visualization

 A script aggregates the top performers from Models 1, 2, and 3 and plots: